-- Pour boiling water to barely cover almonds.
+- Pour boiling water into the bowl to barely cover the almonds.

 - Let the almonds sit for 1 minute and no longer.

-- Drain, rinse under cold water, drain again.
+- Rinse the almonds under cold water, and drain again.

-- Don't let almonds sit in hot water too long or they will lose their crispness.
+- Don't let almonds sit in hot water too long.
+They'll lose their crispness.

-- 1 pound of almonds in the shell will yield about 1-1/2 cups shelled.
+- 1 pound of almonds in the shell yields about 1 1/2 cups of shelled almonds.

-- 1 pound shelled = 3 cups whole or 4 cups slivered.
+- 1 pound shelled almonds equals 3 cups of whole almonds or 4 cups of slivered almonds.

 Storing Blanched Almonds

-Natural oils can develop rancidity.
+Natural oils in the almonds can become rancid.
 Store blanched almonds in a tightly sealed container in a dark, cool, dry place.
-Refrigerate up to 3 months; freeze up to 1 year.
-Whole almonds have a longer life than pieces or slivers.
+Refrigerate them for up to 3 months or freeze them for up to 1 year.
+Whole almonds have a longer shelf life than pieces or slivers.

 Health Benefits of Almonds

 They provide healthy fats and aid in weight loss.
 They are known to lower the rise in blood sugar and insulin after meals.
-They are high in vitamin E, manganese, magnesium, copper, vitamin B2, and phosphorus.
+They are high in vitamin E, manganese, magnesium, copper, vitamin B2 and phosphorus.
 They have more monounsaturated fat and protein than an egg.
 Almonds contain many phytonutrients (especially flavonoids)—20 antioxidant flavonoids are found in the skins, so don't blanch all of them.
 Plant sterols may reduce cholesterol and C-reactive protein.
 A 1-ounce serving of almonds (20 to 25 almonds) has 164 calories.

 - The almond is not a true nut.
 It is the seed of the fruit of the almond tree, similar to peach, cherry and apricot pits.